 We could technically plug a microphone into a line level input.
 The line level input would provide gain, but it would also introduce a lot of noise, degrading the microphone signal.
 This is because the line level input is not expecting such a low signal level.

 How do we plug a microphone into a mic preamplifier?

 XLR connections are typical when plugging a microphone into a preamplifier.
-It is usually the case the microphone connects to an XLR cable which then carries the signal to the microphone preamplifier.
+Usually, the microphone connects to an XLR cable, which then carries the signal to the microphone preamplifier.

-To read more about microphone connections and balanced/unbalanced audio, please check out my articles What Do Microphones Plug Into?
-(Full List Of Mic Connections) and Do Microphones Output Balanced Or Unbalanced Audio?
+To read more about microphone connections, check out my article What Do Microphones Plug Into?
+(Full List Of Mic Connections).

 Can Microphones Plug Into Power Amps?

 It is possible to physically/electrically connect a microphone directly to an audio power amplifier via the amp's XLR inputs (or via an adapter if the power amp does not have XLR inputs).

 However, power amps are typically built with line level inputs.
 In other words, they “expect” line level signals, which are much stronger than the mic level signals a microphone outputs.